Belding Wildlife Management Area

 282 acres in Vernon, CT

-I continued on the Shenipsit and soon came across the old pine grove and pond.
-Max Belding had a cabin here made from tobacco barn boards and all that remains now is the chimney.
-Seems pretty idyllic to me.
-The shallow pond seems to be man-made by daming the Tankerhoosen Rover.
-The trail works its way around the pond and after a bit rejoins the river.
+The trail works its way around the pond and after a bit rejoins the Tankerhoosen River.
 There was a gentleman casting for fish in February, but it didn’t look like he was having much success.
-Once you meet a wide forest road and large bridge you can head left to continue on the Shenipsit or right to make the loop on the Belding Path.
+Once you meet a wide forest road and large bridge (newly rebuilt in 2020) you can head left to continue on the Shenipsit or right to make the loop back on the Belding Path.

 Tommy Hine – It’s a Wild Spot to Drop a Line (2006)

 The information shown here is for general reference purposes only. exploreCT.org gives no warranty, expressed or implied, as to the accuracy or reliability of this data.
 Parking in all areas, whether designated here or not, is at your own risk. exploreCT.org is not responsible for any damage or loss to vehicles or contents.

 Visited 770 times, 1 Visits today